Year of Young People 2018

 The Young Scot Sandy Watson Memorial Fund is in place to support young Scots in memory of the late Sandy Watson OBE, the former CEO of Angus Council and Chair of NHS Tayside, who committed many years of service to the Young Scot Board.
 Sandy’s belief and commitment to all that young people can achieve in their communities reflects the objectives of this fund, to benefit the development of young people themselves, and of their communities.

-While at Young Scot, Jackie will lead a national programme to help the country’s young people find their voice through exploration of the theme of ‘place’.
+While at Young Scot, Jackie lead a national programme to help the country’s young people find their voice through exploration of the theme of ‘place’.
 These projects include:

 The Sunday Mail Young Scot Awards